baidu/san-website/source/_posts/en/tutorial/reverse-flag.md

 When **el** initializes the component, San will respect the current HTML form of **el** and will not perform any additional rendering actions that affect the visual.

 - Will not render the view using the default template
-- will not create a root element
+- Will not create a root element
 - Direct access to compiled, created, attached lifecycle

 However, **el** may require some additional markup to help San understand the structure of data and views (interpolation, bindings, loops, branches, components, etc.) for subsequent behavior management and view refresh.